Cassius Clay vs. Lamar Clark

 Cassius Clay vs. LaMar Clark was a professional boxing match contested on April 19, 1961.

 Background

-Clark entered the ring with a formidable reputation of knocking out 42 of his previous 45 opponents.
+Clark entered the ring with a reputation of knocking out 42 of his previous 45 opponents.

 The fight

 Clay broke Clark's nose in the fight and won the bout through a knockout in the second round.

 Aftermath

 Following the bout, Clark retired from boxing.